Want personalized picks that fit your family?

 Talk to your kids about ...

-Families can talk about the emphasis on "housewifely" duties for women.
-How are opportunities and expectations different/similar for women today?
+Families can talk about the emphasis on "housewifely" duties for women shown in Little Women.
+How are opportunities and expectations different for women today?
+How are they similar?

-Would kids have liked living during the 1860s and '70s?
+Would you have liked living during the 1860s?
 Why or why not?

 For kids who love strong female characters